 There is no time limit on how long you can use orthokeratology lenses.
 You can use them for as long as you wish.
 You should, however, visit your optometrist regularly (they will advise on appropriate timings) to ensure the lenses continue to fit properly and your eyes are healthy.

-If the use of ortho-k lenses sounds appealing to you, you can book an appointment to see a Specsavers optometrist here.
-For more information on contact lens aftercare, you can browse similar content.
+If the use of ortho-k lenses sounds appealing to you, please call your local store to see if they offer this service.
+For more information on contact lens healthchecks, you can browse similar content here.